ros-industrial/industrial_training/gh_pages/_source/session2/ros2/0-Services.md

 1. Update the vision node to include a service server

 1. Create a new node which will eventually run the Scan-N-Plan App
-   * First, we'll create the new node (myworkcell_core) as a service client.
-Later, we will expand from there
+   * First, we'll create the new node (myworkcell_core) with only a simple service client.
+We will later add more code to build up the full application control node.

 ## Scan-N-Plan Application: Guidance